saschagrunert/demystifying-containers/part1-kernel-space/post.md

 ```
 > sudo mkdir /sys/fs/cgroup/memory/demo
 > ls /sys/fs/cgroup/memory/demo
+cgroup.clone_children
+cgroup.event_control
+cgroup.procs
+memory.failcnt
+memory.force_empty
+memory.kmem.failcnt
+memory.kmem.limit_in_bytes
+memory.kmem.max_usage_in_bytes
+memory.kmem.slabinfo
+memory.kmem.tcp.failcnt
+memory.kmem.tcp.limit_in_bytes
+memory.kmem.tcp.max_usage_in_bytes
+memory.kmem.tcp.usage_in_bytes
+memory.kmem.usage_in_bytes
+memory.limit_in_bytes
+memory.max_usage_in_bytes
+memory.move_charge_at_immigrate
+memory.numa_stat
+memory.oom_control
+memory.pressure_level
+memory.soft_limit_in_bytes
+memory.stat
+memory.swappiness
+memory.usage_in_bytes
+memory.use_hierarchy
+notify_on_release
+tasks
 ```

+You can see that there already some default values exposed there.
 Now we are able to set the memory limits for that cgroup.
 We are also turning off swap to make our example implementation work.

 ```
 > sudo su